stabilaprotocol/java-stabila/quickstart.md

 ## Introduction

-This guide provides two ways for TRON quickstart:
+This guide provides two ways for STABILA quickstart:
 - Set up a FullNode using the official tools: providing a wealth of configurable parameters to startup a FullNode
-- Set up a complete private network for Tron development using a third-party tool: [docker-stabila-quickstart](https://github.com/TRON-US/docker-stabila-quickstart)
+- Set up a complete private network for Stabila development using a third-party tool: [docker-stabila-quickstart](https://github.com/STABILA-US/docker-stabila-quickstart)

 ## Dependencies